sourari/Physical-Chemistry/Introduction.md

 where $\psi$ is the eigenfunction of the system, $E$ is the value of the energy of the system and $\hat{H}=\hat{T}+\hat{V}$ is the Hamiltonian operator. $\hat{T}=-\frac{\hbar^2}{2m}\frac{d^2}{dx^2}$ for a on-dimentional system and $\hat{V}$, the potential energy operator, is described by the particular quantum system studied.

 ### 1.4 Quantum Operators
+Quantum operators such as the position operator, angular and linear momentum or the energy operators, the Hamiltonian H, are all represented by matrices.
+These are square n by n matrices, where n depends on the quantization of the space and can be infinite.

+So let’s see one example of an operator matrix.

 ### 1.5 Constructing the Potential Energy Matrix
 From the TISE, we know that the potential energy operator, $\hat{V}$ should be a matrix operating on the wavefunction represented by a vector $\psi$.
 So $\hat{V}$ should be a square matrix of size $n$, where $n$ is the number of entries in the column vector representing the wavefunction.
 Therefore $\hat{V}$ must be of the form